 The couple have turned this beautiful setting into a space for relaxing and outdoor entertaining.
-There are two large flat lawns and plenty of colourful beds, with planting choices influenced by Sue’s childhood in Australia and Peter’s Dutch heritage.
+There are two large flat lawns and plenty of colourful beds, with the choice of plants influenced by Sue’s childhood in Australia and Peter’s Dutch heritage.

 Set within a bluebell wood, the gardens of this Hampshire cottage had not been touched for 40 years when its new owners bought the property.
 It was overgrown and in serious need of fencing and clearing.
 Nettles had taken hold and brambles towered around fallen trees that needed removing.

-With love and care the garden has been trasnformed.
-The bluebell were carefully cultivated and an area has been set aside as a wild garden, where self-seeding plants are given free rein.
+With love and care the garden has been transformed.
+The bluebells were carefully cultivated, and an area has been set aside as a wild garden, where self-seeding plants are given free rein.
 There is also a lovely seating area in the more formal pebble garden, enclosed in clipped buxus spheres.
-A raised fruit bed and vegetable plot offer a variety of produce, and a cottage garden billows with bee-attracting flowers and herbs.
+A raised fruit bed and vegetable plot offer a variety of grow-your-own produce, and a cottage garden billows with bee-attracting flowers and herbs.

 When designing her own garden, landscape architect Marian Boswall had big ideas.
 Not only did she want to capture her philosophy of working with the setting while respecting the ecology of the land, but the garden also needed to reflect the informality and comfort of her medieval cottage.
-The result is an relaxed country garden with flowing planting, meandering paths and water features.
+The result is a relaxed country garden with flowing plants, meandering paths, and water features.